 This light informs you of a problem with the Electronic Throttle Control (ETC) system.
-The light will come on when the ignition is first turned ON and remain on briefly as a bulb check.
+The light will come on when the ignition is first turned ON and remain on briefly as a bulb the light does not come on during starting, have check.
 If the light does not come on during starting, have the system checked by an authorized dealer.